-Movements in interest rates affect the amount and timing of cash flows for TRE and the fair value of fixed income securities.
+Movements in market interest rates affect the amount and timing of cash flows for TRE and the fair value of fixed income securities.
 As interest rates rise, the fair value of fixed income portfolios declines and conversely, as interest rates decline, their fair value rises.
-To minimise this risk, TRE adheres to investment policy guidelines developed by the Board in line with TRE's strategy and TransRe's overall objectives.
-These guidelines direct TRE to invest in high-quality issuers and, in particular, the strategy is to position its fixed income portfolio based on its view of future interest rates and the yield curve and balanced with liquidity requirements.
+To minimise this risk, TRE's investment manager adheres to the investment guidelines established by the Board which align with TRE's investment strategy and TransRe's overall objectives.
+As mentioned, the impact of interest rate risk on the investment portfolio has substantially reduced as a result of the portfolio de-risking process.